ooikk/Arduino-Documentation/02_RFID/RFID.md

 This is the most dangerous block to write to.
 It doesn't store data; it stores:<br>
 Key A (6 bytes) | Access Bits (4 bytes) | Key B (6 bytes)<br>
 If you write "Hello World" to Block 3, you overwrite the keys with random text.
 Since you won't know the "new key," you will be permanently locked out of that sector.<br>
-Technical Tips for your S3 Setup<br>
+Technical Tips for the S3 Setup<br>
 Buffer Size: The MIFARE_Write function requires exactly 16 bytes.
 If your string is shorter, the compiler might fill the rest with zeros, but it's safer to define a byte buffer[16] manually.<br>
 Authentication: Remember that you must authenticate per sector.
 If you want to write to Sector 1 and then Sector 2, you have to call PCD_Authenticate again for the new sector.<br>
 Timeout: If you still get the "Timeout" error during the authentication step, try lowering the SPI frequency to 1000000 (1MHz).<br>